Computationally Efficient Modelling of Induction-based Preheating of Wire Feedstock for Additive Manufacturing

 Abstract

-Wire-based directed energy deposition (DED) additive manufacturing (AM) uses an intense energy source, such as an electric arc, laser, and electron beam, to melt metal wire feedstock and deposit a structural part layer by layer.
-This emerging manufacturing process is advantageous thanks to its large-scale deposition capacity, high efficiency of material and energy usage, and wide applicability to different industrial applications.
-However, research is still needed to enhance the process productivity and part quality.
-Wire preheating is a feasible method to significantly enhance deposition rate.
-It can also help reduce heat input of the main energy source, inhibit pore formation and refine grains, thereby enhancing mechanical properties of the deposited part.
-Induction heating (IH) is a highly controllable non-contact heating method suited for rapidly and precisely preheating the wire feedstock to a target temperature.
-In addition, compared with conventional weld wire preheating methods such as resistance heating and bypass heating, IH avoids magnetic blow and is applicable to most metals with flexible setup.
+Wire-based directed energy deposition (DED) additive manufacturing (AM) uses an intense energy source to melt metal wire feedstock and is capable of efficiently depositing large-scale components.
+Wire preheating is promising to enhance the DED process productivity and part quality.
+Induction heating (IH) is a controllable non-contact method for rapidly and precisely preheating the wire feedstock, thereby significantly increasing the deposition rate.
 However, IH-based preheating of moving wire feedstock is complicated and underexplored for AM applications.
-In this study, to understand the complex electromagnetic heating mechanism, a multiphysics finite element model of coupled electromagnetic and thermal fields is developed based on the formulation in Eulerian frame, which improves the computational efficiency by 80.9 % compared to the model in Lagrangian frame.
-Furthermore, in the case of feedstock passing through a stationary magnetic field at a constant wire feed speed, a more efficient steady-state approach is proposed with 98.9 % computational time saving than the transient model.
-The temperature predictions by the models were validated by thermocouple measurement in an experiment.
-A range of coil geometries and setups were evaluated using the developed efficient model, revealing the coil effects on the wire preheating temperature and energy consumption.
+In this study, to understand the complex electromagnetic heating mechanism, a multiphysics finite element model of coupled electromagnetic and thermal fields was developed based on the formulation in Eulerian frame, which improves the computational efficiency by 80.9 % compared to the model in Lagrangian frame.
+Furthermore, in the case of wire feedstock passing through a stationary magnetic field at a constant feed speed, a more efficient steady-state approach was proposed with 98.9 % computational time saving than the transient model.
+The temperature prediction by the model was validated by thermocouple measurement in an experiment.
+A range of coil geometries and setups were evaluated using the developed efficient model, revealing the coil effects on the wire preheating temperature and energy transfer.

 Article Details